DavidQuong/vrc-ladder/README.md

 4) Run the production build (If you want to host it online):

     	npm run build

+5) Your default browser will open.
+Wait until the command line process finishes, then refresh the page in your default browser.

 #### Citations:
 All webpack settings, and redux settings are from various guides online.
 Below is a list of online resources that were read or used.